Cryptact/crypto-db/README.md

 - `crypto-db.json` - where cryptocurrencies are defined
     - `id` - CryptoID, a unique identifier for each cryptocurrency.
     - `symbol` - widely-used ticker symbol of this cryptocurrency.
 Unique in this file.
 Can be changed later.
-If there multiple cryptocurrencies using the same symbol in different namespaces, the symbol in this file might be different from those in the namespaces to avoid ambiguity.
+If different cryptocurrencies claim a same symbol in different namespaces, the symbol in this file might be different from those in the namespaces to avoid ambiguity.
 Also, if the currency saw a branding change while keeping the underlying blockchain or token intact, this symbol might reflect the new brand.
     - `name` - name of the cryptocurrency.
 Can be changed later.

 - `crypto-actions.json` - records cryptocurrency events related to its brand, blockchain or token. `Crypto Action` is analogous to [Corporate Action](https://en.wikipedia.org/wiki/Corporate_action) in traditional assets.